chanyadeshani/Group8/README.md

 What makes our project stand out?

-     We built several machine models and we picked the one with best prediction rate of 94%.
-We used the same classifier models on different independent variables and compared their accuracies, to understand what variables influenced the survival rate.
+    It is important to note that we built several machine models and we picked the machine model with best prediction rate of 94% to arrive at our conclusion.
+We used the same classifier models on different independent variables and compared their accuracies, to understand what variables influenced the survival rate of passengers on the Titanic.

-The aim of this assessment was to answer with well detailed python codes:
+The above questions were then answered with well detailed python codes under the following topics:

->What factors determined passengers survival in the titanic ?
+>Factors determined passengers survival in the titanic

->Factors that reduced the chances of survival of certain passengers ?
+>Factors that reduced the chances of survival of certain passengers

-Importing some libraries, python codes were used to answer the questions above and to visually illustrate these same answers in a clear manner.